Clonidine - Catapres

 How is it used?

-Clonidine might be prescribed as needed, 1–2 hours before a stressful event.
-It can also be used daily, every 8 hours.
+Clonidine can also be used daily, every 8-12 hours.
 It’s important to only give clonidine as prescribed.
 Often, the dose needs to be increased over time.

 How is it given?

 Clonidine comes as a (very low dose!) tablet from the pharmacy, that can be given by mouth.
+Do not be alarmed that you may need to give several tablets each dose.
+It also comes a ‘stronger’ compounded option, which means you will give less physical tablet each time.

 What are the effects and side effects?

 Ideally, clonidine will help a pet be able to deal with adrenaline, and concentrate better.
 Some pets may become mildly sedated or calmer.
 In some cases, low blood pressure or lethargy can occur, especially at higher doses.
 Some pets may have a dry mouth or vomit.
+Occasionally some pets can appear dizzy, or more agitated.
+Please contact your vet immediately if you are concerned.

 Can I use this medication with other supplements?

 Clonidine is often used alongside other behavioural medications, but combinations should always be guided by your vet.
+It can interact with some sedatives, so always check with your vet before your pet has a sedation or general anaesthetic, if they are taking clonidine.

 Where do I get it?